 Eligibility Criteria For Law Master’s Degree (Masters of Law (LLM))

 Must have a Bachelor’s degree in law from a recognised university/college.

 Candidates must have passed the qualifying exam with a minimum aggregate of 45 per cent.

 LSAT- The Law Student Admission Test (LSAT) is the most popular entrance exam at the global level for law aspirants.
 It is conducted by the Law School Admission Council.
 It is a half-day standardized test held about seven times each year.

 Scope of Law in India and Abroad

 Law is one of the most sought after and most respected professions in the world.
-After a student graduates from Bachelors of Law (LLB), he or she can pursue teaching, start practicing the law under another senior lawyer on their own, work in a firm, work for a corporate company as legal contingency and can even go for higher studies and pursue Masters of Law (LLM).
-Doing LLM helps open up various career paths for the students as after completing the course, the person can work in magistrates and become judges.
+After a student graduates with a Bachelor of Law (LLB), he or she can pursue teaching, start practicing the law under another senior lawyer on their own, work in a firm, work for a corporate company as a legal contingency, and can even go for higher studies and pursue Masters of Law (LLM).
+Doing LLM helps open up various career paths for the students as after completing the law course, the person can work in magistrates and become a judge.

 |Minimum Fees||Maximum Fees|

 For students who are interested in pursuing undergraduate and postgraduate degrees in Law, it is very important to have a clear understanding of the Law course subjects and syllabus.
 In the tables below, we have discussed the syllabus for undergraduate and postgraduate degrees of law courses.